Why is it that just before my birthday, the

 A

-good question to ask ourselves is “What is my value in my friendships?”
-If you are coming home from someone else’s
+good question to ask ourselves is “What is the value in my friendships?”
+If you notice that every time you come home from someone's house and feel badly about yourself, you need to recognize that that is not

-a healthy relationship and it is really
+a healthy relationship, and it is really

 valuable time with a friend.

-If we, as mamas are influenced by the
+If we, as mamas, are influenced by the

-insecurity of others and allow that negativity to effect our decisions, how can we teach our kids to make healthy choices?
-What does it look like to them?
-It models that Wants and people who focus on
+insecurity of others and allow that negativity to affect our decisions, how can we teach our kids to make healthy choices?
+What does this behavior look like to them?
+It models that Wants are more important than Needs and people who focus on Wants are more valuable than those who do not.
+Perhaps it is time to do some cleaning of the Mama’s soul and stop

-allowing the Joneses to use her as a tool to temporarily prop up themselves.
+allowing the Bad Joneses to use her as a tool to temporarily prop up themselves.
 Letting go of relationships is never easy, but making the goal of creating a healthy environment for ourselves and our families makes these difficult decisions necessary.

 with healthy friendships is a requirement for this healthy behavior.
-The more I celebrate what I have, the happier I am.

 No comments: